telus/tds-core/docs/src/html/3-Foundational-Elements/2-colour.md

 ---

 White is the cornerstone of our palette and the most dominant colour in it, but purple and green are what make it distinctive and memorable.
-Harlequin is our hero green and is used for primary buttons.
-Japanese Laurel is based on Harlequin but has a darker hue which respects our colour contrast ratio requirements when used as text links.
+Forest green for primary buttons.
 Grape is used for all headers along with supporting elements within navigation.

 ## Buttons/Links/Headings/Body